Below are common resources that can be integrated into watershed education in South Sound:

 - Since Time Immemorial is a curriculum about tribal history and sovereignty in Washington State

-- The Squaxin Island Tribe or People of the Water are the native people of South Puget Sound.
+- The Squaxin Island Tribe or People of the Water

 - David Jamison’s website Puget Sound Sea Life offers photos and descriptions of marine plants and animals- everything from green string lettuce to orcas.